-The Angular 1 App
+The AngularJS 1 App

-To set the stage, let's go over the Angular 1 version of our app.
+To set the stage, let's go over the AngularJS 1 version of our app.

-This chapter assumes some knowledge of Angular 1 and ui-router.
-If you're not comfortable with Angular 1 yet, check out ng-book 1.
+This chapter assumes some knowledge of AngularJS 1 and ui-router142.
+If you're not comfortable with AngularJS 1 yet, check out ng-book 1143.

-We won't be diving too deeply into explaining each Angular 1 concept.
+We won't be diving too deeply into explaining each AngularJS 1 concept.
 Instead, we're going to review the structure of the app to prepare for our upgrade to a ng2/hybrid app.